Fábio Oliveira (footballer, born 1981): Biography

 Fábio Oliveira was born in Ipatinga, a municipality located in eastern Minas Gerais state, Brazil.

 He was signed by the Omani side Al Oruba Sur in July 2005, and returned to Brazil for CTE Colatina in February 2006.

 He signed a three-year contract for Cianorte in January 2007.
 He was loaned to Oeste in March 2008 until June 2008.
 In June, he was signed by Toledo Colônia Work and in August signed by Botafogo-SP in 1-year loan.
 In June 2009 he was signed by Linense in 1-year contract and in February 2010 signed by Sorocaba.
 In July, he was signed by América-RN and in January 2011 signed a 1-year contract with Treze.

 International career

-Fábio Oliveira and other Brazilian-born played for the Togo national team on June and July 2003 in a 2004 African Cup of Nations Qualifying matches against Cape Verde, Kenya and Mauritania.
-Fábio Oliveira "remember that played against Cape Verde and Mauritania".
+Fábio Oliveira and other Brazilian-born players played for the Togo national team in June and July 2003 in a 2004 African Cup of Nations Qualifying matches against Cape Verde, Kenya and Mauritania.
+Fábio Oliveira "remember that [he] played against Cape Verde and Mauritania".
 He also played for Togo against the Ghanaian club Asante Kotoko in a friendly match on June 29, 2003 in Stade de Kégué, Lomé.